 • You now need to find which folder iTunes uses to store downloaded podcasts.
 In iTunes, go to 'Edit' > 'Preferences', and go to the 'Advanced' tab.
 In there, you'll find the field "iTunes music location folder".
 Take a note of the folder - this is where podcast downloads are stored to.

 • Subscribe to your favourite podcast.
-Click here to add our show to iTunes
+Add us to iTunes and subscribe

 • You can then select and copy podcasts to your MP3 player, PDA or mobile phone.